 Our analytics and straightforward reports help you find the best products and promotional bundles to sell non-moving goods and cut your inventory holding expenses by up to 40%.

 Solutions for Regional Distribution and Fulfillment

-Our fulfilment centre location suggestion engine analyses regional purchasing trends to help you choose the best fulfilment centre faster.
+Our fulfillment center location suggestion engine analyses regional purchasing trends to help you choose the best fulfillment center faster.

-You can track inventory in real-time, examine order fulfilment and shipping analytics, estimate demand, and do much more from the InventoryLogIQ dashboard.
+You can track inventory in real time, examine order fulfillment and shipping analytics, estimate demand, and do much more from the InventoryLogIQ dashboard.